 Yes!
 Not only is Pilates safe for most people to do, it is often recommended or used by physiotherapists and other physical therapists for treatment and rehabilitation.

-The primary objectives of Pilates are improving posture, correcting imbalances, and enhancing functional movement.
+The primary ideals of Pilates are improving posture, correcting imbalances, and enhancing functional movement.
 A lot of attention is also given to the spine and the core, making Pilates an effective tool against back pain.
-If you are suffering with a specific condition, I would definitely recommend starting with some private sessions before you can safely join any group class.
+If you are suffering with a specific condition, starting with some private sessions would definitely be recommended before you can safely join any group class.

 You surely can!
-Since Pilates is the perfect cross-training exercise of choice, used by professional athletes, dancers and sports professionals, there’s absolutely no reason why you can’t continue with your usual activities while doing Pilates.
-Many people find that its focus on strength, balance and flexibility better equips them to do other activities as well.
+Since Pilates is the perfect cross-training exercise of choice, used by professional athletes, dancers, and sports professionals, there’s absolutely no reason why you can’t continue with your usual activities while doing Pilates.
+Many people find that it helps to strengthen them, and better equip them to do other activities as well.

 Pilates can support healthy weight loss, even though it is not a cardiovascular activity.
 Since Pilates helps to tone your muscle, creating lean muscle mass, this can help to increase your calorie burning potential and build up a slimmer, toner figure.